This post may contain affiliate links. Please read our disclosure policy.

 EASY Red, White, and Blue Cake Recipe

 The project my son is working on is called Genius Hour.
 The idea is that he spends an hour or so each day exploring his own topic and passion.
 While it might not be a typical school project we’ve all done in 3rd grade, it’s the perfect project for him to work on while unexpectedly finishing the school year at home.
-My son LOVES to cook, bake, and garden.
+My son LOVES cooking, baking, and gardening.
 He’s planted several gardens and his newest one is fantastic!
-But, for this project he was in the mood to bake in excitement for the upcoming patriotic holidays.
+But, for this project, he was in the mood to bake in excitement for the upcoming patriotic holidays.
 He has spent time in the kitchen with me working on blog posts for this website since he was one!
 From crafts to recipes, he’s been here with me the whole time.

 The ingredients for this Red, White, and Blue cake recipe are so simple!
 You’ll only need one box of white cake mix, some food coloring, and frosting.
 Keep in mind that the box of cake will require eggs and oil.
 If you want, you can add sprinkles, but those are completely optional:) We happen to have them on hand and like the extra touch they added to the end result.